 Triumph Bonneville T120

-He said Triumph has iconic and pioneering positions in some sectors such as the adventure space within the premium class, representing all types of motorcycles, from adventure to urban roadsters and modern classics.
+He said Triumph has iconic and pioneering positions in some sectors such as the adventure space within the premium class, representing all types of motorcycles, from adventure to urban roadsters and mode

 " And in the long term, our strategy is also very clear, how do we want to move forward in India through our association with Bajaj Auto, where there is a whole new set of It is through that partnership that you will then begin to tackle a new industry, a new group of customers and a much larger set of customers in India," said Farouk.